SupeRuier/awesome-active-learning/contents/practical_considerations.md

   Select data with the largest typicality in the pre-clusters.
 - To Actively Initialize Active Learning [2022, PR]:
   Find a set of labeled samples which contains at least one instance per category to initialize AL.
+- You Never Get a Second Chance To Make a Good First Impression: Seeding Active Learning for 3D Semantic Segmentation [2023]

 ## Cold start problem